PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The Subscribe Eventgroup entry type shall be used to subscribe to an eventgroup.
-This is considered comparable to the Request Service entry type.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_322